 Types Of St. Augustine Grass Sod

-There are multiple types of St. Augustine grass sod used in Louisiana, each having subtle or distinct differences from each other.
-Here are some of the more popular and widely used varieties.
+There are multiple types of St. Augustine grass sod used in Louisiana, each having subtle or distinct differences from the other.

-Palmetto St. Augustine Grass
+Beautiful St. Augustine Sod.

 St. Augustine Palmetto was discovered by a sod grower in Florida in 1988 and released to the public in 1994.
 At times, it is called a “semi dwarf” since it has a less lengthy internode and habit than other types of St. Augustine, but it is a bit bigger than the dwarf cultivars.

 Floratam St. Augustine Grass